View on GitHub

 Web Interface (Prototype)

-NOTE: The default port for the web frontend is 8000 for development and 80 for deployment.
+NOTE: The default port for the web frontend is 80 for a production deployment and 8000 in the development environment.

 Index Screenshot